intro-image

 We’ve developed a highly collaborative approach with faculty and students to organize debates around topics and resolutions usually chosen by the students themselves.
 Each debate has its own unique qualities and is tailored to the particular campus community.

-As we enter Fall semester 2024, we have launched more than 300 campus and classroom debates, engaging ~11,000 students at 90+ colleges and universities.
+By the end of Fall semester 2024, we have launched nearly 400 campus and classroom debates, workshops, and training events engaging ~16,000 students at 100+ colleges and universities.
 Remarkably, during the pandemic, the program flourished and grew exponentially as we took debates online to enable many more students and college institutions to participate.
 At present, we run a robust hybrid model of on-campus as well as Zoom-based debates, depending on a school’s preferences and local protocols.

-Our partnerships with college faculty are expanding, as more instructors and professors connect with us to incorporate Braver Angels debates into their curricula and lesson plans.
+Our partnerships with college faculty are expanding, as more instructors and professors connect with us to incorporate Braver Angels debates and dialogues into their curricula and lesson plans.
 Quick resources for faculty:

 • Our Curricular Toolkit is available for faculty who want to work with us to implement an engaging classroom debate assignment for students.